Kajolshah29/AgroSmart/README.md

 ## 🥮 Testing

-* Use Razorpay UPI sandbox apps for fake UPI IDs *.
+* Use Razorpay UPI sandbox apps for fake UPI IDs.
-* Sepolia Testnet for blockchain transactions *.
+* Sepolia Testnet for blockchain transactions.

 ---